 The most fundamental expectation of each entering student at USC is that she or he will have completed a rigorous high school curriculum in English, mathematics, science, social studies, foreign language and the arts.
 We realize, of course, that individual talents, circumstances and opportunities vary greatly.
 Therefore, no specific curriculum is prescribed.
 However, we do expect that prospective students will take advantage of the highest level of classes offered to them in their secondary schools.

 Grade Point Average

-When assessing grade point average, consideration is also given to class rank and to the strength and frequency of Advanced Placement/International Baccalaureate course work in a student’s curriculum.
+When assessing grade point average, consideration is also given to class rank and to the strength and frequency of Advanced Placement or International Baccalaureate course work in a student’s curriculum.
 Naturally, we are interested in consistently strong academic performance throughout the four-year high school record.
 However, we realize that some bright students, for one reason or another, may encounter difficulties in ninth grade.
 In these cases, special attention is given to steady and substantial improvement throughout the sophomore, junior and senior years.

 Standardized Test Requirement

 USC requires either SAT or ACT scores (with the optional writing test) from all first-year applicants, and from transfer students who have accumulated fewer than 30 transferable semester units since finishing high school.
 For students who take the SAT more than once, USC records the highest scores for each section — critical reading, mathematics and writing — even if achieved in different sittings.
 For students taking the ACT, USC will record the highest composite score.